| | | | | | | |

 • Silk Sleep Sack

-• I didn’t have this when I first set out and that was a huge mistake.
+• I didn’t have this when I first set out, and that was a huge mistake.
 Especially since we ended up in a freezing-cold hostel on our second night on the Camino.
-I wore every item of clothing in my bag and snagged a table cloth for a blanket!
+I wore every item of clothing in my bag and snagged a tablecloth for a blanket!
 The sleep liner is a must at hostels and albergues where blankets and sheets are not guaranteed.
 It protects against bed bugs as well as dirty sheets, blankets, and pillowcases.
-(Choose “traveller with pillow insert” for the pillow protection.)
+I liked the option with the pillow sleeve so that my head rested on something clean and soft.

 • Trek and Travel Laundry Wash